 Yes, you can find the answers to life's most persistent questions here!
 What is the cumulative distribution of distinct prime factors?
 The answer is both what you were expecting and more than you were expecting.
 As expected, the cumulative frequency of unique prime factors diminishes with size, so that 2 is the most frequent factor, 3 is the second-most frequent factor, 5 the third, and so on for all prime factors.
 However, it turns out that the cumulative frequency of the largest prime factors - the biggest factor of each composite - has a modal distribution that is increasing at a slow rate approximating the cube root of N. Up to 10,000, this mode is 19.
 Up to 1,000,000, this mode is 73.
 It's fairly safe to assume that if we graph any given set of numbers, there will be a distinctive peak near P^3 = N.

-Distribution of distinct prime factors for composites less than 10,000.
-(The difference between
+Distribution of the largest prime factor for each composite less than 10,000.
+(The difference

 If we pick a square or a cube and count up to the nearest prime number, what are the odds that a prime number will also exist if we count up by the same amount from its root?
 The answer, it turns out, is surprisingly high - and even higher for cubes than for squares.
 If the question sounds confusing, it's easy to illustrate: